 3-5 finalists prepare “fast pitches” to be broadcast live at UMDF Symposium

-Each accelerator casts one vote for the project they feel most passionately about
+Each accelerator casts one vote for the project they feel most passionate about

 Prize awarded to winner

-Right now… there is a researcher in a lab who believes her theory could cure mitochondrial myopathy.
+Right now… a researcher in a lab believes her theory could cure mitochondrial myopathy.

-Right now….there is a scientist whose innovation may bring about an end to Leigh’s Syndrome.
+Right now… a scientist believes his innovation may bring about an end to Leigh’s Syndrome.

 Your gift = Your vote

-In addition to the opportunity to jumpstart discovery of the next generation of mitochondrial disease researcher our Accelerators receive:
+In addition to the opportunity to jumpstart discovery for the next generation of mitochondrial disease researchers, our accelerators receive:

 - Name listing on umdf.org